 The problem is, if you continue to eat the same amount of calories (or more) every day, there never is a future need and your body simply continues to store the excess as fat.

-If excess calories are the culprit of weight gain, than the answer to achieving weight loss has to do with calories as well.
+If excess calories are the culprit of weight gain, then the answer to achieving weight loss has to do with calories as well.
 You have to reverse the process that caused you to gain weight.
 You have to eat less calories.

 I do not necessarily mean eating less food.
 I mean eating fewer calories, which is different.